awsdocs/amazon-ecs-developer-guide/doc_source/tutorial-cluster-auto-scaling-console.md

 1. Add Amazon EC2 instances to your cluster, expand **Infrastructure**, and then select **Amazon EC2 instances**\.
 Next, configure the Auto Scaling group which acts as the capacity provider\.

    1. Create a Auto Scaling group, from Auto Scaling group \(ASG\)\.
-Celect **Create new group**, and then provide the following details about the group:
+Select **Create new group**, and then provide the following details about the group:
      + For **Operating system/Architecture**, choose **Amazon Linux 2**\.
      + For **EC2 instance type**, choose **t3\.nano**\.
      + For **Capacity**, enter **0** for the minimum number and the maximum number of instances to launch in the Auto Scaling group\.